Battery Backup Circuit: A Comprehensive Guide in Making One

 • Then, the LED shows the power status.

-• If the mains supply is available, D1 will forward bias then pass current to the battery via R2.
+• If the mains supply is available, D1 will forward bias and then pass current to the battery via R2.
 In our case, the value of R2 should give a 90mA current to help in slow charging.

 • However, without the mains supply, D2 forward biases and D1 reverse biases.
 Consequently, it backs up the circuit.